 - Always wear wrinkle-free clothing.

-- Your hemline should reach to your knees.
+- Your hemline should reach your knees.

 - Pair prints with simple basics.